 Best East Coast Beachessummer travel ideas.
 From Duck, NC, to Hyannis, MA, we picked some of the best beaches along the Eastern seaboard of the US.
 See if you agree with our list.

-Nantucket, MassachusettsA trip to Nantucket is like visiting a faraway fairytale land -- one set against a bright blue backdrop of ocean and bay in a community of simple, weathered white cottages surrounded by wild roses.
-This former whaling community has quaint neighborhoods and a beach for everyone, including Surfside Beach and Children's Beach, both of which feature calm waters and no shortage of sandcastles.
+Nantucket, MAA trip to Nantucket is like visiting a faraway fairytale land -- one set against a bright blue backdrop of ocean and bay in a community of weathered grey-shingled houses surrounded by wild roses.
+This former whaling community has quaint neighborhoods and a beach for everyone, many of which feature calm waters and no shortage of sandcastles.

 Jeffrey Unger, flickr